Greek PM says confident Athens will secure aid tranche

 But Finance Minister Yannis Stournaras told reporters negotiators would most likely miss a target to complete the talks by Thursday, when a European Union summit takes place.

-"We won't have a deal on all issues by the summit.
-There are too many issues pending," the official told reporters after late-night talks between Stournaras and Greece's lenders.

-"We are working very hard to fill in the gaps aiming to get the tranche by mid November," he said.

-Athens has not received any bailout money since the end of June, with the European Union and the International Monetary Fund withholding about 36 billion euros (29 billion pounds) of funds until Greece keeps its pledge to push through almost 12 billion euros of new spending cuts for 2013 and 2014.
+Athens has not received any bailout money since the end of June, with the European Union and the International Monetary Fund withholding about 36 billion euros of funds until Greece keeps its pledge to push through almost 12 billion euros of new spending cuts for 2013 and 2014.

 Greek ministers and officials from the EU, IMF and European Central Bank have, over the past days, been trying to hammer out differences over spending cuts and a list of 89 reforms that Athens needs to adopt before aid disbursements can resume.